farkinca1971/office-management/Docs/API_ENDPOINTS_REFERENCE.md

 }
 ```

+**Note**: If `text` and `language_id` are provided, the API will automatically create or update the translation entry in the `translations` table for the specified language.
+If `text` is provided without `language_id`, the system will use the current language context from the request headers or session.

 **n8n Implementation**:
 - Extract `lookup_type` from `{{ $json.params.lookup_type }}`
 - Insert into appropriate table based on `lookup_type`
+- If `text` and `language_id` are provided, insert/update corresponding entry in `translations` table
 - Return created item

 ---